 Gnocchi with Butternut Squash Bechamel Sauce is a perfect fall comfort food dish.
 Butternut squash is combined in a simple Bechamel to create a flavorful , seasonal meal.
 The cream sauce is served over pillowy gnocchi which is a variety of pasta that are dough dumplings.

-If you have the time to roast the squash all the better.
-If you are in a hurry, you could buy canned organic butternut squash.
+If you have the time to roast the butternut squash yourself it will be well worth it.
+However if you are in a hurry, you could buy canned organic butternut squash to make the butternut squash sauce.
 A can will be slightly less than 2 cups puree but will still work just fine.

 Gnocchi with Butternut Squash Béchamel SaucePrint This

 - 1 pound package gnocchi